Get your free Bag more 9s tote today

 What are the 5 steps of RCA?

-Define the problem statement, gather data, identify contributing factors and causal factors, isolate the identified root cause using suitable root cause analysis methods such as the 5 Whys or a fishbone diagram, then create and execute an action plan with verification for continuous improvement.
+Define the problem statement, gather data, identify contributing factors and causal factors, isolate the identified root cause using suitable root cause analysis methods such as the five Whys or a fishbone diagram, then create and execute an action plan with verification for continuous improvement.

 What are root cause analysis tools?